Kernel Methods in the Deep Ritz framework: Theory and practice: Numerical experiments

-The source code used to carry out the numerical experiments presented in this contribution can be found in~\cite{sourcecode} and can be used to reproduce the results shown below\footnote{The corresponding \texttt{GitHub}-repository containing the source code is available at~\url{https://github.com/HenKlei/KERNEL-DEEP-RITZ}}.
+The source code used to carry out the numerical experiments presented in this contribution can be found in~\cite{sourcecode} and can be used to reproduce the results shown below.
+The results presented in this paper have been obtained on an NVIDIA~H200~GPU with~141GB memory and~4.8TB/s GPU memory bandwidth.